 The preferred regimens recommended by the expert panel for the treatment of patients with chronic HCV GT2 infection are given in Table 4.

-Sofosbuvir + daclatasvir ± ribavirin: The AI444040 trial (cited earlier) also included 26 treatment-naive HCV GT2-infected patients who were treated with the sofosbuvir + daclatasvir regimen with or without ribavirin for 24 wk.
-Sustained virologic response was attained in about 92% of these patients[86].
+Sofosbuvir + daclatasvir ± ribavirin: The AI444040 trial (cited earlier) also included 26 treatment-naïve HCV GT2-infected patients who were treated with the sofosbuvir + daclatasvir regimen with or without ribavirin for 24 wk.
+SVR was attained in about 92% of these patients[86].
 In the ALLY-1 trial, the SVR rate in HCV GT2-infected patients with cirrhosis treated with the sofosbuvir, daclatasvir, and ribavirin combination for 12 wk was 80%[87].
-Hundred percent SVR rate was noted in another retrospective study conducted in HCV GT2-infected patients treated with the sofosbuvir and daclatasvir regimen (n = 13), regardless of the degree of baseline fibrosis.
+One hundred percent SVR rate was noted in another retrospective study conducted in HCV GT2-infected patients treated with the sofosbuvir and daclatasvir regimen (n = 13), regardless of the degree of baseline fibrosis.
 The treatment was also found to induce improvement in fibrosis in these patients[111].
 The effectiveness of this regimen in treating HCV GT2-infected patients has been proven in routine clinical settings, with an SVR of 88.1%-100% and 94.5%-100% with daclatasvir and sofosbuvir combination with and without ribavirin, respectively[112,113].
-Studies have also evaluated the efficacy and safety of this regimen in patients with recurrent HCV GT2 infection post liver transplantation, and have reported favourable SVR rates, but the number of patients tested is very low to draw any clinically relevant conclusions in this setting[103].
+Studies have also evaluated the efficacy and safety of this regimen in patients with recurrent HCV GT2 infection post liver transplantation and have reported favorable SVR rates, but the number of patients tested is very low to draw any clinically relevant conclusions in this setting[103].

-In HCV GT2-infected patients who cannot tolerate ribavirin, the use of sofosbuvir and daclatasvir for 12 wk in noncirrhotic patients, and for 24 wk in cirrhotic patients, including those with decompensated disease, has been found to achieve high SVR rates 12 wk after the treatment[114].The efficacy of the 12-wk sofosbuvir + daclatasvir regimen has also been proven in patients with HCV GT2 infection, co-infected with HIV-1[97,98].
+In HCV GT2-infected patients who cannot tolerate ribavirin, the use of sofosbuvir and daclatasvir for 12 wk in noncirrhotic patients, and for 24 wk in cirrhotic patients, including those with decompensated disease, has been found to achieve high SVR rates 12 wk after the treatment[114].The efficacy of the 12 wk sofosbuvir + daclatasvir regimen has also been proven in patients with HCV GT2 infection, co-infected with HIV-1[97,98].

-Hundred percent SVR rate was achieved and no deterioration of renal function was noted in HCV GT2-infected patients with chronic kidney disease treated with sofosbuvir + daclatasvir ± ribavirin regimen[113], and 100% SVR rate was noted in HCV GT2-infected patients with end-stage renal disease (eGFR < 30 mL/min) with daclatasvir full dose plus low-dose sofosbuvir regimen[105].
-However, the number of patients evaluated in these studies is too small and the results need to be substantiated with larger, well-designed studies in future.
+One hundred percent SVR rate was achieved and no deterioration of renal function was noted in HCV GT2-infected patients with chronic kidney disease treated with sofosbuvir + daclatasvir ± ribavirin regimen[113], and 100% SVR rate was noted in HCV GT2-infected patients with end-stage renal disease (eGFR < 30 mL/min) with daclatasvir full dose plus low-dose sofosbuvir regimen[105].
+However, the number of patients evaluated in these studies is too small, and the results need to be substantiated with larger, well-designed studies in future.

 Sofosbuvir + ribavirin: The VALENCE trial enrolled HCV GT2- or GT3-infected patients (n = 419; 58% were previously treated with an IFN-based regimen and 21% had cirrhosis).
 Of the 419 patients, about 91 HCV GT2-infected patients were randomized in a 4:1 ratio to receive sofosbuvir + ribavirin or placebo for 12 wk.
 The primary endpoint was SVR at 12 wk after the therapy.
 The study findings revealed that the SVR rate was 93% in HCV GT2-infected patients treated with the sofosbuvir + ribavirin regimen[115].
-Several other randomized and real-world studies have also reported high SVR rates with the sofosbuvir and ribavirin regimen (12 or 16 weeks’ duration) in HCV GT2-infected patients, regardless of the treatment history or the presence of cirrhosis[96,116-120].
-However, the presence of cirrhosis or a history of HCC was found to negatively influence the SVR rates in some real-world studies[121-124].
+Several other randomized and real-world studies have also reported high SVR rates with the sofosbuvir and ribavirin regimen (12 wk or 16 wk duration) in HCV GT2-infected patients, regardless of the treatment history or the presence of cirrhosis[96,116-120].
+However, the presence of cirrhosis or a history of HCC was found to influence negatively the SVR rates in some real-world studies[121-124].